 Expenses associated with keeping the physical plant open, comfortable, and safe for use.
 Allowable expenses include salary and benefits for the building custodian, utilities, insurance, rent, and building equipment.
 A cost allocation system must be used for expenditures.
-In state 064 and 054 grants, any PA CareerLink[®] infrastructure costs should be charged to this function code.
+In state 064 and 054 grants, any PA CareerLink® infrastructure costs or shared PA CareerLink® personnel costs should be charged to this function code, using separate entries for those two categories.